Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 This case study examines a fixed-time trajectory optimization problem under a fixed orbital configuration.
 The transfer duration is set to $t_f = 5$ orbits, and the target spacecraft’s initial orbital elements are fixed at $\boldsymbol{\alpha}(t_i) = [6738.14~\text{km},\; 5.58\times 10^{-4},\; 51.64^\circ,\; 301.04^\circ,\; 26.18^\circ,\; 68.23^\circ],$ corresponding to a near-circular low Earth orbit.
 The drift time for passive safety is set to $\tau^s = 1$ orbit.
 The KOZ is modeled as a sphere of 25\,m radius, and the trajectory is uniformly discretized into $N=50$ nodes.
 The maximum control magnitude constraint is omitted because the scenarios considered in the following subsection require only modest maneuvering effort (typically $\Delta V \leq 100\,\mathrm{mm/s}$).
 With ten control nodes per orbit, the impulse per timestep remains well within standard thruster capability, as the required cumulative $\Delta V$ can be realized through a sequence of sufficiently small burns.

-The trajectory optimization is solved using \texttt{SCVx$^\ast$} \cite{oguri2023successive}, an augmented Lagrangian-based SCP algorithm with auto-tuning of the trust region and penalty weights.
+The trajectory optimization is solved using SCVx* \cite{oguri2023successive}, an augmented Lagrangian-based SCP algorithm with auto-tuning of the trust region and penalty weights.
 The hyperparameters are provided in Appendix D. During the SCP routine, all variables are normalized with respect to the initial guess, thereby scaling each element to the range $[-1,1]$ to enhance numerical stability \cite{malyuta_scp_2022}.
-For the generation of training data sets, the solution of the convex relaxation problem (i.e., Eq.~\eqref{eq:ocp_rpod_nonconvex} without Eq.~\eqref{eq:ocp_rpod_ps_ct}), which is the convex waypoying-hopping trajectory, is solved and used as a warm-start of the SCP.
+For training dataset generation, the convex relaxation of the problem is first solved by removing the passive-safety constraint in Eq.~\eqref{eq:ocp_rpod_ps_ct} from Eq.~\eqref{eq:ocp_rpod_nonconvex}.
+The resulting convex waypoint-hopping trajectory is then used as a warm-start for the SCP.

 With the boundary conditions defined in Table~\ref{tab:wyp_rpod}, representative trajectories provided by solving the above nonconvex trajectory optimization for each behavior mode are illustrated in both the RTN frame and the qnsROE space in Fig.~\ref{fig:rpod_behav}.
 For comparison, the solution of convex relaxation that omits the continuous-time passive safety constraint in Eq.~\eqref{eq:ocp_rpod_ps_ct} (denoted as convex waypoint-hopping, or CVX) is also shown in each subfigure.